Diversified Telecommunication Services

 Company Overview of Michigan Bell Telephone Company

 Michigan Bell Telephone Company is a communications company, which provides local, long-distance telephone, cellular service, paging, security, cable TV, Internet access, and directory publishing services.
 The company was founded in 1904 and is headquartered in Detroit, Michigan.
-Michigan Bell Telephone Company operates as a subsidiary of AT&T Inc.
+Michigan Bell Telephone Company operates as a subsidiary of AT&T Teleholdings, Inc.

 444 Michigan Avenue